-6.3 Carbon Monoxide
+6.2 Carbon Monoxide

-Read about carbon monoxide, its hazards, and the carbon monoxide detector in section 9, Safety Information.
+Read about carbon monoxide, its hazards, and carbon monoxide detectors in section 9, Safety Information.

-6.4 Bilge Ventilation
+6.3 Bilge Ventilation

-Air flow into the bilge is supplied by a vent on the transom and through use of the mechanical space blower.
-To activate, use the BLOWER button on the helm.
+Air flow into the bilge is supplied by a vent on the transom and through use of the engine room blower.
+To activate, use the ENGINE ROOM FAN button on the power-up panel (installed in the port helm console) or the BLOWER button on the helm.

-6.5 Maintenance
+6.4 Maintenance

 - Periodically lubricate all hinges and latch assemblies with a light oil.
 Clean and coat gasket materials with silicone to help keep them pliable. - The opening portlights are made of acrylic plastic.
 Acrylic can scratch easily.
-DO NOT use a dry cloth or glass cleaning solutions; use a soft cloth, mild soap, and water for routine cleaning.
+DO NOT use a dry cloth or glass cleaning solutions; use a soft cloth, mild soap and water for routine cleaning.
 Solvents and products containing ammonia can permanently damage acrylic.
 Refer to the acrylic plastic information in section 11, Routine Maintenance, for directions for properly maintaining acrylic. - Carbon monoxide detectors have a limited life span.
 The End of Life (EOL) date, five (5) years after the manufactured date, can be found on a sticker adhered to the body of the unit.
 Plan on replacing this unit prior to the EOL date.
 See the carbon monoxide detector owner's manual for more information.